peter-manton/puppet-ncpa/README.md

 ## Description

 Install the Nagios Cross-Platform Agent on RHEL.

+Based on work from gerapeldoorn (https://forge.puppet.com/gerapeldoorn)

 ## Usage